 There are many ice cream parlors that you can visit, which are in the same square or quite close to it.
 But, if you want to try the best ice cream in Rome, (and I know you do) you can't choose just any of them.
 Here I make it easy for you to choose by recommending at least 2 places:

-Gelateria Tre Fontane: Their homemade ice creams are of excellent quality and come at a very affordable price.
+- Gelateria Tre Fontane: Their handmade ice creams are of excellent quality and come at a very affordable price.
 They have a variety of flavors including chocolate, tiramisu and pistacchio.
 Enjoy these ice creams while sitting in the beautiful Piazza Navona in Rome.